API Reference¶

 Generate Python code for the collection types in the Openbis datamodel.
 The code is generated

-as a string which is then printed out to the specific Python module in bam_masterdata/datamodel/collection_types.py
+as a string which is then printed out to the specific Python module in bam_masterdata/datamodel/collection_types.py.

 str